Guide · For investors

 Key Metrics to Watch

-For investment decisions, monitor these on our Market page:
+For investment decisions, monitor these on our Market page (free account):

-- Months of Supply: Currently 2.9.
-Below 3 = rising prices likely.
+- Months of Supply: Below 3 = rising prices likely.
 Above 5 = buyer leverage

-- Price trends: 5-year appreciation of 9% across all types
+- Price trends: 5-year appreciation across property types

 - DOM by type: How liquid your exit strategy is